hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 - Recognize the need for data management.
 - Plan a good genomics experiment and getting started with project organization.
-- Have a general idea of the experiment and its objectives.
+- Explain the RNA-seq experiment and its objectives.
-- Understand how and why we chose this dataset.
+- Define "metadata" and describe it for the example experiment.

 ## Data Management